Press Releases Sony

 AP video journalist Renata Brito covers protests at the Spain-France border, Nov.
 12, 2019, using Sony equipment.
 (AP Photo)

 It’s now official: Sony, as a camera company, has made it into the big league.
-The Associated Press, with journalists in nearly 250 locations in 100 countries compiling about 3,000 photos and 200 videos each day, has announced that they are selecting Sony as its only camera vendor, and will equip its photo- and video journalists globally with Sony cameras and lenses exclusively.
+The Associated Press, with journalists in nearly 250 locations in 100 countries compiling about 3,000 photos and 200 videos each day, has announced that it is selecting Sony as its only camera vendor, and will equip its photo- and video journalists globally with Sony cameras and lenses exclusively.

 This is a game changer for the AP and will give us way more flexibility into the future.